dkrovich/capybarasetup/README.md

 tests that are generated are deleted via RUN commands in the Dockerfile.

+To really bring the concept of test driven development home, the application is not fully developed.
+Running rspec will generate failures.
+The challenge is to fill in the code to make the error go away.
+Aka, test driven development.

 ## Setup

 1. From the base directory build the docker container with the Dockerfile